Gary Wheeler (rugby league)

-He previously played for St Helens (Heritage No. 1171), Warrington Wolves and Toronto Wolfpack in the Super League.
+He previously played for St Helens, Warrington Wolves and Toronto Wolfpack in the Super League.

 Background

 Wheeler was signed from Blackbrook ARLFC where he represented England at U-15 and U-16s, plus toured Australia in 2006 with the winning Saints Academy side.

 Career

 St Helens

 Wheeler made his professional début for St Helens in the Challenge Cup against the London Skolars on 20 April 2008 at Knowsley Road where St Helens won 56–0.

 He played in the 2011 Super League Grand Final defeat against Leeds at Old Trafford.

 Warrington Wolves

 On 22 October 2014, Wheeler signed a two-year contract to play for the Warrington Wolves.

 Toronto Wolfpack

 On 26 July 2016, Wheeler signed a contract to play for the Toronto Wolfpack in Canada from 2017.